santikka/Sima/README.md

 # Simulation Framework

-A simulation framework for large-scale data generation in the health care domain.
+A simulation framework for large-scale data generation with applications in the health care domain.
 The work is a part of the DEMO project
 <http://www.jyu.fi/demo>.

 ## Installation